 During the 1888-1889 winter season, the Wrights lived at 369 Beacon and 321 Dartmouth was the home of Mr. and Mrs. L. Day.
 By 1890, the Days had moved and the Wrights had moved back to 321 Dartmouth.
 They continued to live there during the 1890-1891 season, but moved soon thereafter.

 321 Dartmouth was not listed in the 1892 Blue Book.

 During the 1892-1893 winter season, it was the home of John Vaughan Apthorp, a dealer in real estate and mortgages, and his wife, Mary Sarah (Sargent) Thomas Apthorp.
 They previously had lived at 178 Marlborough.
-By the 1893-1894 season, they had moved to 352 Marlborough.
+They also maintained a home in Cohasset which they had purchased in May of 1891, the former summer home of Lyman Hollingsworth of 58 Commonwealth, who had died in April of 1890.
+By the 1893-1894, the Apthorps had moved to 352 Marlborough.

 By the 1893-1894 winter season, 321 Dartmouth was the Boston home of James Frothingham Hunnewell and his wife, Sarah Melville (Farnsworth) Hunnewell.
 They also maintained a home at 13 Green in Charlestown.